Artist Toyin Ojih Odutola in drawing intricate portraits of black life

 Ojih Odutola compares black skin to water, calling it “a mercurial surface, a terrain … a place where so much beauty and positivity proliferate.”
 Credit: Toyin Ojih Odutola / Barbican

-When I look at the black skin, I think of it as mercurial suffrage: a terrain, a construction, a projection, but also a place where so much beauty and positivity proliferate.
+When I look at the black skin, I think of it as a mercurial surface: a terrain, a construction, a projection, but also a place where so much beauty and positivity proliferate.
 It includes a lot and has a lot.

 After George Floyd’s death, there has been a lot of talk about black trauma, media depictions of black people, and how those images circulate.
 How do you think art can play a role right now?